WARE-dev750/DeFi-core/Transparency.md

 But I am also a realist.
 For right now, I am laser-focused on one thing: getting the foundational smart contracts bulletproof and ready for launch.

 The Reality of the Grind
 Right now, I am building this solo.
-I don't have a massive dev team; I just have the commitment and the hours I put into it.
+I don't have a massive dev team, I just have the commitment and the hours I put into it.

 My immediate goal is to successfully launch the V1 beta, prove the concept, and use the generated protocol fees (or early VC backing) for one specific purpose: Security Audits.
 I will not push V2 or V3 to the public until this code is audited to its absolute maximum potential.